carlsverre/time.txt/README.markdown

 Taskr
 =====
-This program will be a project timing program running on plain text files.
+This program is be a project timing program running on plain text files.
-It will be simple to use and also double as a task list.
+It is simple to use and also doubles as a task list.

 Installation and Running
 ------------------------
 + Just drop the source file somewhere on your path, or link it.
 + Run it with ./taskr (or if its on your path, just taskr works).
-+ I recommend you alias t to taskr
++ I recommend you alias t to taskr.
+Also the following are useful:
 	- tl for taskr -l
 	- ts for taskr -s
 	- tt for taskr -t